Dark-Gr/Dark-Gr/README.md

 ## Main Projects
 I don't have many projects for now but the projects I'm currently working are:

-* [Tekgy](https://github.com/Teekgy) - A mod for minecraft, currently at it's very start.
+* [Tekgy](https://github.com/Teekgy) - A technical mod for minecraft, currently at it's very start.
 * [Markdown-Cheat-Sheet](https://github.com/Markdown-Cheat-Sheet) - A small repository that contains all markdown formatting codes.